afelix-95/ml-sentiment-cloud-deploy/README.md

 # End-to-End ML Model Deployment with Azure ML and GitHub Actions

 This project demonstrates an end-to-end machine learning pipeline for sentiment analysis using the IMDb movie reviews dataset from Kaggle.
-It leverages Azure Machine Learning (Azure ML) to preprocess data, fine-tune a BERT model, and register the model, with automation through GitHub Actions for CI/CD.
+It leverages Azure Machine Learning (Azure ML) to preprocess data, fine-tune a DistilBERT model, and register the model, with automation through GitHub Actions for CI/CD.

 ## Project Overview

 - **Objective**: Build and deploy a sentiment analysis model to classify IMDb reviews as positive or negative.
 - **Dataset**: IMDb Dataset of 50K Movie Reviews from Kaggle, containing balanced positive and negative reviews.
-- **Model**: Fine-tuned BERT (`bert-base-uncased`) using Hugging Face Transformers.
+- **Model**: Fine-tuned DistilBERT (`distilbert-base-uncased`) using Hugging Face Transformers.
 - **Platform**: Azure ML for scalable training and model management.
 - **Automation**: GitHub Actions for CI/CD, triggering data ingestion, preprocessing, training, and model registration.

 ## Repository Structure

 ```
-├── .github/workflows/train-bert.yml    # GitHub Actions workflow for CI/CD
+├── .github/workflows/train-distilbert.yml    # GitHub Actions workflow for CI/CD
 ├── azureml-job.yml                     # Azure ML pipeline definition
 ├── cpu-environment.yml                 # Conda environment for CPU jobs
 ├── gpu-environment.yml                 # Conda environment for GPU jobs
 ├── src/
 │   ├── preprocess.py                   # Script for data cleaning and tokenization
-│   ├── train_bert.py                   # Script for BERT model training
+│   ├── train_distilbert.py                   # Script for DistilBERT model training
 │   └── register_model.py               # Script for model registration in Azure ML
 ├── README.md                           # This file
 └── LICENSE                             # MIT License